elpaco-escience/scikit-talk/README.md

 ## Contributing

-If you want to contribute to the development of scikit-talk, have a look at the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to the development of `scikit-talk, have a look at the [contribution guidelines](CONTRIBUTING.md).

+Detailed technical information on how to work with the code base can be found in [README.dev.md](README.dev.md).

 ## Credits